c9s/c6/WIP.md

 ======

-VariableAssignment Flag support:

-- [x] Add Flag struct to VariableAssignment struct
-- [x] Parse Flag keywords and push to VariableAssignment struct

-CharsetStatement support

-- [x] Add CharsetStatement struct
-- [x] Add Encoding field
-- [x] Add ParseCharsetStatement method to parser.

 SymbolTable

 - [x] Register parsed variable to the scope symbol table.
   - [x] RuleSet symbol table
   - [x] Global symbol table
-- [ ] Add symbol table lookup method to the expression evaluator.
+- [x] Add symbol table lookup method to the expression evaluator.
-  - Add type switch case for ast.Variable struct
+  - [x] Add type switch case for ast.Variable struct
+- [ ] Remove symbol table from DeclarationBlock since we need new context to evaluate the blocks.
+- [ ] The context needs to be a stack, so we can push new context into the stack to evaluate the values.
+- [ ] Only constants can be registered to the DeclarationBlock

+Function Evaluation

+Evaluating function calls, we:

+1. Fetch the funtion definition
+2. Push the arguments into the stack.
+3. Create a new context for the function call
+4. Create a symbol table for the function call.
+5. Pop the arguments from the stack into a new content.
+6. Push the return value onto the stack.
+7. Go back to the caller.
+8. Pop the returning result from the stack.

 Optimizer